Fennek: Operational history

 Both Germany and the Netherlands have deployed Fennek reconnaissance vehicles to Afghanistan in support of ISAF.
-On the 3rd of November, 2007, a Dutch Fennek was hit by an improvised explosive device killing one and wounding two other occupants.
+On 3 November 2007, a Dutch Fennek was hit by an improvised explosive device killing one and wounding two other occupants.
 The vehicle and its crew were taking part in an offensive operation targeting the Taliban in the province of Uruzgan, Afghanistan.

 In another incident a German Fennek was hit by a rocket-propelled grenade.
 Its hollow charge jet penetrated the vehicle through the right front wheel rim, passed through the vehicle and blew the left door off the hinge.
 Thanks to the spall liner the crew sustained only negligible injuries.